HomeHealth ConditionsOsteoporosisTop five evidence backed ways to beat osteoporosis without medication

-How can you treat osteoporosis without medication?
+Can you treat osteoporosis without medication?

+When osteoporosis reaches a certain stage, mediactions might well be the best way to keep your bones healthy and allow you to stay mobile and independent.
 Always follow your doctor’s advice on whether or not to treat your osteoporosis with drugs and/or other natural treatments of osteoporosis (such as supplements or lifestyle changes).

 Your doctor will take into account other factors to determine which treatment options are right for you.